friendtech33-DAO/ft33-docs/docs/overview/06_cross-chain.md

 }
 ```

-When the message is received by the destination chain (e.g. Arbitrum), CrossChainBridge smart contract mints native OHM on the source chain.
+When the message is received by the destination chain (e.g. Arbitrum), CrossChainBridge smart contract mints native FTW on the source chain.

 ```solidity
 function _receiveMessage(